 Say no to photos — Do you really need some cheesy “professional” photos of your family?
 I didn’t think so.
 Get them done back home for less or take a digital camera and have someone take them for you on the ship.

-Avoid the restaurants – On most cruise ships these days, there are specialty restaurants that you can book for an added cost.
+Avoid the restaurants — On most cruise ships these days, there are specialty restaurants that you can book for an added cost.
 Some are à la carte, some charge a set fee.
 (The sushi restaurant I tried on the Oasis of the Seas was à la carte.)
-The food in the dining areas, the buffets, and the other shops – they are just as good and less costly.
 Avoid these specialty restaurants.
+The food in the dining areas, the buffets, and the other shops is just as good and less costly.
 (If you do decide to book, doing so before you board can generally save you 25%.
-Doug also suggests looking for dining packages as they work out cheaper, too.)
+Doug also suggests looking for dining packages, as they work out cheaper, too.)

-Limit your drinking – 6 dollar beers and 10 dollar mixed drinks can really add up.
+Limit your drinking — $6 beers and $10 mixed drinks can really add up.
 Enjoy fun in the sun while sober and skip spending a ridiculous amount of money on booze.
 I was amazed at how quickly my alcohol bill added up after just a few days of wine with dinner and a couple of piña coladas while sitting by the pool.